ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/llms/Databricks/README.md

 ### If `extra_body: Extra inputs are not permitted` Errors Occur

 This error occurs when the Databricks endpoint does not recognize the `extra_body` parameter.
-With the May 2025 update, this error should be resolved automatically as the implementation now extracts parameters from `extra_body` and places them at the root level.
+With the May 2025 update, this error should be resolved automatically as the implementation now extracts parameters from `extra_body` and places them at the root level using type assertion.

 If you still encounter this error: